A home featuring an EPC score surrounded by plants and money, representing the benefits of a good RdSAP score

 Kelda are the inventor of our patented high-efficiency Air-Powered™ shower technology.

-It does so by using air to distribute the water droplets, causing the droplets to be 2.5x larger than the average shower with 15x more impact.
+Our eco-showers do this by using air to distribute the water droplets, causing the droplets to be 2.5x larger than the average shower with 15x more impact.

 All of this whilst only using 4.5 litres of water per minute (unlike regular showers that use a shocking 8-15 lpm).